 A FREE, all-ages party of music and movies at the Hop!

-In 2015, Free for All was developed to support the Hop’s goal of engaging large numbers of community members, particularly those with little or no exposure to Hop programming.
+Two years ago, Free for All was developed to support the Hop’s goal of engaging large numbers of community members, particularly those with little or no exposure to Hop programming.
 The completely free, family-friendly series features three concerts on the Dartmouth Green and two family-friendly films in Spaulding Auditorium and has been wildly successful.
-In two years, approximately 7,700 community members have participated in concerts, films, dance classes and workshops.
+Over three summers, approximately 11,500 community members have participated in concerts, films, dance classes and workshops.
 It has become a College/community partnership, with Dartmouth’s Office of the Provost sponsoring the first concert each year.

 Free for All is sponsored by the Jack & Dorothy Byrne Foundation.

 PART OF THE COMMUNITY VENTURE INITIATIVEThe Hop’s Community Venture Initiative (CVI) aims to increase the Upper Valley community’s engagement and access to Hop programming.
 CVI builds on the Hop’s commitment, over its 50-year history, to community-oriented programs involving a strong network of local organizational partners, as well as on ideas generated by the Hop’s Class Divide Project , a three-year initiative that examined socio-economic class via the arts.

 CVI received seed funding from Jane’s Trust with matching support from The Jack & Dorothy Byrne Foundation, Neda Nobari Foundation, Nini and Rob Meyer, Jenny and Stan Williams, Norwich Partners and Jane and Peter McLaughlin.
 In addition, the McLaughlins have provided continued support for key programs including Claremont HopStops and the Community Ticket Program.

 SUMMER 2016 RECAP